 To read my 2016 recommended, trialled and tested gifts for gardeners, please click here.

-To read about Ilex ‘Nellie R. Stevens’ a lovely holly that would make a super gift this Christmas, please click here.
+To read about lovely holly trees that would make a super gifts this Christmas, please click here.

 To read my review of Katie Scott and Kathy Willis’ book Botanicum, please click here.